 Final Reports and Documentation for Research Grantees

 - A final technical report that summarizes the research questions or objectives, methods, and analytical techniques of the study and the findings and conclusions, similar to the type of information reported in a refereed journal.
-This should be uploaded as the second of at least three attachments in the final report in GMS.
+This should be uploaded as the second of at least three attachments in the final report.
 The final technical report should address each of the items in the Final Technical Report Outline.

 OJJDP social science analysts review all final technical reports for completeness and clarity and offer recommendations regarding technical edits or additional content.
 Once the final report is approved, OJJDP provides a copy for public access on the OJJDP and Office of Justice Programs websites.

 In addition, OJJDP notifies the Attorney General of the pending publication through an entry in a weekly memo.
 Publications generally need to appear in this weekly notification at least twice prior to the publication being available to the public.